 According to Ayurveda, this kind of stress is caused by a ‘Kapha’ (water and earth element) imbalance and needs to be balanced by finding ways rev up your system as below:

-- Yoga: Heat producing, vigorous movement including Sun Salutations, backbends, and inversions; practice chest-opening poses, such as Dhanurasana (Bow Pose) and Ustrasana (Camel Pose), and heart-opening poses, such as Matsyasana (Fish Pose) to pick up your spirits.
+Yoga: Heat producing, vigorous movement including Sun Salutations, backbends, and inversions; practice chest-opening poses, such as Dhanurasana (Bow Pose) and Ustrasana (Camel Pose), and heart-opening poses, such as Matsyasana (Fish Pose) to lift up your spirits.

-And finally, for the Universal Stress Buster (this works on ALL types of stress).
+And finally, for the Universal Stress Buster (this works on ALL types of stress): Acceptance.

 On a happier note, this daily affirmation helps us accept and even embrace our stress: